MadrigalDW/4AX3/README.md

 # 4AX3
-Work for Predictive and Intelligent Control
+# Assignments and midterm for 4AX3 Predictive and Intelligent Control
+# Each assignment is in a separate folder containing all the relevant files